| The Last Water JarBy Jim

 the woven reed mats that define house walls.
 At “cow time”

 every evening, the herd returns with its cloud of dust.
+Sometimes dust and sometimes mud.
+Wattle and daub, clay and cow dungshape the architecture

 in fluid, hand-smoothed planes

-Earth and water determine the swelling
+Earth and water determine the swellingshape of the pots

 as they provide